Modum

-Modum is a municipality in Buskerud in Viken county, Norway.
+Modum is a municipality in Buskerud county, Norway.
 The administrative centre of the municipality is the town of Vikersund.
 The municipality of Modum was established on 1 January 1838 (see formannskapsdistrikt).

 The area has a long tradition of skiing with several famous skiers.
 Modum is home to one of the largest ski jumping hills in the world, Vikersundbakken which is situated in Heggen, outside Geithus.
 The hill record, established in 2017 is a jump of 253.5 m.

 General information

 Name

 The municipality (originally the parish) is named after the old Modum farm (Old Norse: Móðheimr), since the first church was built here.
 The first element is móða which means "river" (here the Drammenselva river) and the last element is heimr which means "home", "homestead", or "farm".
 The name of the farm was later changed to Buskerud.